cfsworkload/blue-messenger/README.md

 A messaging web application has been created that we will depoly into our personal space after signing up for Bluemix and the DevOps service.
-We will attach the the "Monitoring and Analytics", "Autoscale", and "Cloudant NoSQL DB" servcies and provide instructions into understanding how the applications works and how to monitor the attached services.
+We will attach the the "Monitoring and Analytics", "Autoscale", and "Cloudant NoSQL DB" servcies and provide instructions into understanding how the application works and how to monitor the attached services.

 ## Sign up for / Log into Bluemix and DevOPs